-April 18th marks the 82nd anniversary of the Doolittle Raid on Imperial Japan, conducted a mere four months after the December 7th, 1941 Japanese sneak attack on Pearl Harbor.
-This bombing raid was an unimaginable feat of heroism led by a true American hero and patriot, Lt.
+April 18th marks the 83rd anniversary of the Doolittle Raid on Imperial Japan, conducted a mere four months after the December 7th, 1941 Japanese sneak attack on Pearl Harbor.
+This raid was an unimaginable feat of heroism led by a true American hero, Lt.
 Gen. James H. Doolittle.

-After the attack on Pearl Harbor, America was reeling from the onslaught and our capacity to defend ourselves against Japan and its Axis allies appeared bleak.
-In addition to 2,400 dead, a large number of battleships and fighter aircraft were damaged or destroyed in the attack, which dramatically reduced our ability to respond to Japan's aggressive designs in the Pacific Theater.
+After the attack on Pearl Harbor, America was reeling from the onslaught and our prospects seemed bleak.
+In addition to 2,400 dead, a large number of battleships and fighter aircraft were damaged or lost in the attack, which dramatically reduced our ability to respond to Japan's aggressive designs in the Pacific Theater.

 Doolittle was outraged by the attack and loss of American life: as any true leader would, he immediately set about to plan an appropriate response.
-He petitioned "Hap" Arnold at Army Air Corps Headquarters with a plan of his own conception, one designed to attack the Japanese mainland from carrier-launched bombers and retaliate for their attack on Pearl Harbor.
+He petitioned General "Hap" Arnold at Army Air Corps Headquarters with a plan of his own conception, one designed to attack the Japanese mainland from carrier-launched bombers and retaliate for their attack on Pearl Harbor.